github-prathma/CookYStories/README.md

 * Open CookYStories_Backend folder project in IntelliJ
 * Run the project using IntelliJ (play button)
 * Once the server starts, you can check the website on browser running with backend server.

+## Project Navigation:

+### Backend:
+* Click on CookYStories_Backend folder to navigate to backend code
+* Click on <i>src</i> folder to refer to whole code structure
+* Now, navigate to folder <i>main</i>, then finally java/com/cookystoriesspring/CookYStories
+* To refer to a code related to particular feature, open the folder related to it.

+   Example,

+   <b>Authentication:</b> This folder contains the code related to signup/login feature

+   <b>Post:</b> This folder contains everything related to Post that user can post in our website

+* Each folder categorized into three folders: Models, MongoRepositories and Resolvers

+    i.e.,

+    <b>Models: </b> Database entities with different attributes

+    <b>MongoRepositories: </b> Classes that handles the query to the database

+    <b>Resolvers:</b> Classes that handles the functionalities for the communication between client and server

+### Frontend: